• ECTS

 Description

-- Firstly, to give students a base of knowledge and computer skills and thus provide them with a solid foundation for learning and using the bioinformatics tools used more specifically in evolution and ecology.
+- First, give students a foundation of computer knowledge and skills, providing them with a solid basis for learning and using bioinformatics tools used more specifically in evolution and ecology.

-- Secondly, to make them aware of the need to produce reproducible results and to introduce them to the key concepts and tools for this.
+- Second, raise their awareness of the need to produce reproducible results and introduce them to the key concepts and tools for doing so.

-- Thirdly, to make the students work on concrete examples that can be used during their master's course and their future professional life.
+- Thirdly, have students work on concrete examples that they can reuse during their master's internship and in their future professional life.

 Read more